 Payments are made within six weeks after the Census Date subject to satisfying scholarship Terms and conditions.

 Lawrence R. Tedesco was born in New York City and grew up in the Catskill Mountains in upstate New York.
 He was educated in the State University of New York at Binghamton, Miami University, and University of Tasmania, among others.
 He worked and travelled in the USA, Israel, Africa, Southeast Asia, China and Australia.
 He worked with remote Aboriginal communities in health-related areas in Australian in the 1970s and was passionate about improving health outcomes for indigenous people.
-This scholarship is set up by his wife, Deborah Cao, in his honour and memory.
+This scholarship has been set up by his wife, Deborah Cao, in his honour and memory.

 To remain eligible for the scholarship, you will be required to: